 We were inspired by the attendance at our “Climate, Health and COVID-19” webinars, and have set up a Climate and Health working group to start taking them forward.
-The group held its first meeting on 6th May.
-If you would like to get involved please complete the following short form:

 On International Nurses Day, Medact joined Nurses United, Green New Deal UK and a number of other organisations, unions and individuals to launch the Build Back Better campaign calling for a just recovery from COVID-19 that prioritises people and planet.
 In the coming weeks and months, the Climate & Health Working Group will be looking at growing the health call in support of a Green New Deal with more creative actions.

 Many of our Fossil Free Health groups are also taking time out to do some virtual campaign planning workshops and skills sessions with our new Climate and Health Organiser, Rob.
 Please email firstname.lastname@example.org if you’d like him to facilitate a virtual campaign planning or skill share workshop with your group.

 Upcoming Green New Deal Webinar – Save the date for our next Green New Deal webinar on Thursday 9th July at 7pm.
 We’re excited to be joined by Dr Abdul El-Sayed, a former health director in Detroit who has written some interesting articles on how the Green New Deal can be a Public Health deal.
 Look out for more details in the coming weeks.